GfSE/SpecIF-Schema/README.md

 ## Constraints

 In addition to the schema, the following constraints apply for SpecIF v1.1:
-- An item's *key* consisting of *id* and *revision* must be unique.
+- An item's 'key' consisting of 'id' and 'revision' must be unique.
 By default of a revision, the id must be unique.
 - dataType 'xs:integer' or 'xs:double': If both exist, 'minInclusive' must be smaller or equal than 'maxInclusive'.
-- dataType: If present, a list of enumerated values must have at least one entry.
+- dataType: If present, the list of enumerated values must have at least one entry.
-- dataType except 'xs:string': If present, a list of enumerated values must have entries of type string.
+- dataType except 'xs:string': If present, the list of enumerated values must have entries of type string.
-- dataType 'xs:string': If present, a list of enumerated values must have entries with a list of multi-language texts each.
+- dataType 'xs:string': If present, the list of enumerated values must have entries with multi-language texts each.
 - A propertyClass's 'dataType' must reference a member of dataTypes by key.
 - propertyClass: If present, the list of default values must not have more than one value, unless 'multiple' is true.
 - propertyClass: If present, the list of default values must have valid entries according to the referenced dataType (see below).